HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-30-parallelly_1.25.0.md

 What's new in **parallelly** 1.25.0 is that _MS Windows 10 users no longer have to install the PuTTY SSH client_ - the Unix-compatible `ssh` client that comes with all MS Windows 10 installations works out of the box.

 The reason why we couldn't use the built-in Windows 10 client before is that it has an [bug preventing us from using it for reverse tunneling](https://github.com/PowerShell/Win32-OpenSSH/issues/1265), which is needed for remote, parallel processing.
-However, someone found a workaround, so that bug is no longer a blocker. for this bug, so thinow everything works as we want it to.
+However, someone found a workaround, so that bug is no longer a blocker.
+Thus, now `makeClusterPSOCK()` works as we always wanted it to.

 ## Take-homes